-However, there are also a few independent energy suppliers operating in the UK who may be able to offer you a cheaper deal.
-It’s worth calling a few independent energy suppliers to see how much they’d charge you.
-But bear in mind you may have to pay a fee to switch to one of these tariffs.
+However, there are also many independent energy suppliers operating in the UK who may be able to offer you a cheaper deal.
+It’s worth looking at a few independent energy suppliers to what’s on offer.
+With over 60 suppliers on the market, using a price comparison website greatly simplifies this process.

 Whichever tariff you opt for, bear in mind that you might be credit checked.
-If you have a lower credit score the rate you're offered may vary.
+If you have a lower credit score the tariff you're offered may vary.

 2. Consider a dual fuel tariff.

 How you switch can also make a difference to your bills.

 Energy suppliers usually offer discounted rates on dual fuel tariffs — that is, when you buy both your gas and electricity from them.
 However, you may be able to save more if you buy gas and electricity from different suppliers.